Joy Marshall: Early life and clerical career

 Joy Marshall was born in Ixworth, Suffolk, England, in 1867, one of the sons of the Rev. John Hannath Marshall and his wife Emily (née Rogers).
 The family moved to New Zealand in 1876 for the Rev. Marshall's health, as he was suffering from tuberculosis, and settled in Kaiteriteri, near Nelson.
 He died there in 1879.

-After some time at schools in England, Joy Marshall completed his schooling at Wanganui Collegiate School from 1883 to 1885, then attended Canterbury University College, where he earned a Master of Arts degree in Mathematics and Classics in 1890.
+After some time at schools in England, Joy Marshall completed his schooling at Wanganui Collegiate School from 1883 to 1885, then attended Canterbury University College in Christchurch, where he earned a Master of Arts degree in Mathematics and Classics in 1890.
 From January 1892 to April 1894 he was an assistant master at Christ's College, Christchurch.
 He studied Mathematics for a year at St John's College, Cambridge, in 1894–95.
 He then returned to New Zealand, settling in Wanganui, and was ordained a deacon in Wellington in 1897.
 He was chaplain at Wanganui Collegiate School from 1897 until his death in 1903 and also served as first assistant master.